TGNY100 2021 Covid-19 Protocols, UPDATED MAY 8, 2021

 Please refer to the official New York State Covid travel advisory page for the most up-to-date information about travel into New York.
 NYS Travel Advisory

-Check-in: We will again have optional (but recommended) Friday evening check-in/packet pick-up at a location to be determined.
-It may or may not be a hotel room.
+Check-in: We will again have optional (but recommended) Friday evening check-in/packet pick-up at a location, probably in midtown Manhattan, to be determined.
+It will not be a hotel room.
 We will ask runners to pick up their packet and not linger or socialize at that location.

 Start: We will start in waves.
 Each wave will consist of ten runners, and waves will start two minutes apart, with the first wave starting at 5:00 a.m.
 Waves will be assigned generally according to expected finish times or best times provided on your entry, with faster runners starting last.
 Starting times will be announced at least one week prior to race day.
 Runners will be given 100km/100 mile finish times based on their starting time (“chip time”), and cutoff times will also be determined by the runner’s starting time.
 All runners will have 16 hours to reach 100 km from their start time to continue on, or 30 hours from their start time to receive a buckle.
 (Note: we will have a strict 16 hour 100 km cutoff this year to continue on for 100 miles.
 Those who reach 100 km between 16-18 hours will receive a 100 km finish.)
 Please email the Race Director at email@example.com if you would like to be in the same start group with other runners.